The best photo is often the difference is as clear as Night and Day

 [X-E2, XF18-55mmF2.8-4 R LM OIS, Mode = Aperture Priority, ISO 6400, 1/13, ƒ/7.1, (35mm = 83)]

-While these photos don’t win a pulitzer for composition, I was able to keep the camera still, which is hard to do when you are focusing as close as the camera will do on such small ornaments.
+While these photos don’t win a Pulitzer for composition, I kept the camera still, which is hard to do when focusing as close as the camera allows on such small ornaments.

 Christmas season photos